-The real interest rate, r_t , is the difference between the growth rate of consumption, g_t and (the log of) the level of patience, β .2 Since growth was close to zero up to 1800 and then increased following the onset of the industrial revolution, equation (1) points towards rising levels of patience as the driver of declining real interest rates.
+The real interest rate, r_t , is the difference between the growth rate of consumption, g_t and (the log of) the level of patience, β .3 Since growth was close to zero up to 1800 and then increased following the onset of the industrial revolution, equation (1) points towards rising levels of patience as the driver of declining real interest rates.
 We would not normally think of a preference parameter as varying over time at the level of an individual.
-We may, however, think of time-varying changes in societal levels of patience driven by changing demographics.
-As Blanchard (1985) showed, rising life expectancy can appear as an increase in effective β where agents with finite-horizons save more.
-However, as we make explicit, this channel does not explain the long decline in rates since life expectancy was flat until the 19th century (Wrigley et al., 1997).3
+We may, however, think of time-varying changes in societal levels of

-1We elaborate on these data, their sources and construction in Appendix A. We also report further data across multiple regions and asset classes.
+1We elaborate on these data, their sources and construction in Appendix A. We report further data across multiple regions and asset classes.
 All point to a similar, centuries-long downward trend.